dwoll/RExRepos/content/posts/multFA.md

 Proportion Explained  0.53 0.47
 Cumulative Proportion 0.53 1.00

+Mean item complexity =  1.3
 Test of the hypothesis that 2 factors are sufficient.

-The degrees of freedom for the null model are  15  and the objective function was  0.82 with Chi Square of  160.4 The degrees of freedom for the model are 4  and the objective function was  0.01
+The degrees of freedom for the null model are  15  and the objective function was  0.82 with Chi Square of  160.38 The degrees of freedom for the model are 4  and the objective function was  0.01

-The root mean square of the residuals (RMSR) is  0.02 The df corrected root mean square of the residuals is  0.04
+The root mean square of the residuals (RMSR) is  0.02 The df corrected root mean square of the residuals is  0.03

 The harmonic number of observations is  200 with the empirical chi square  1.37  with prob <  0.85 The total number of observations was  200  with MLE Chi Square =  1.43  with prob <  0.84